Your Legal Requirement

 No member shall retaliate against any individual who has made a good faith report.
 False reporting of sexual misconduct made in bad faith is prohibited, and neither civil nor criminal statutes of limitation apply to reports of cases of sexual abuse.

 Reporting can be difficult, if you need any advice or help in making your report, please contact USA Swimming Safe Sport Staff.
-Text anonymous tips to 888-270-SWIM(7946)
+Please see this page on the best avenue to Report a Concern